Mausoleum of Three Leaders: History

+Burials

 Architecture

 The style of architecture of the monuments is an interpretation of Islamic Arcs.
 The Mausoleum of three leaders consists of a hyperbolic paraboloid structure that is erected over the three graves of the three political leaders.
 It is possible to enter this mausoleum from two sides.
 Although you have to go underground to see the three tombs located here, there are replicas of three graves below the monument.